fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 fourth directory entry as date storage for the three previous entries.
 The date stamp format exists in some third-party implementations of CP/M v2.2, but the format is incompatible.

+Fun fact: newly-formatted disks have all sectors filled with 0xe5, not 0x00.
+Because this is used as the "empty directory entry" indicator, and there are no disk structures, the disk initialization process doesn't have to do anything but erase all sectors.
+This makes disk format auto-detection tricky, because any disk with 0xe5 bytes in the directory area looks like a blank CP/M disk.

 ### Text Files ###

 On many disks, files will be a multiple of 128 bytes long.
 For a text file, the actual file